bayclosed/docker-oracle-xe/README.md

 To build and use this image your host machine need to have at least 2GB of swap.
 This is an Oracle XE limitation, described [here](http://docs.oracle.com/cd/E17781_01/install.112/e18802/toc.htm#XEINL106).
 It is not possible to use `swapon` command from inside the container to increase swap space due to security reasons.
-If you know how to bypass this, please share the knowledge with me.